 Dust a piece of parchment or a silicone baking mat and rolling pin well with gfJules All Purpose Gluten Free Flour.
 Place the remaining pizza dough in the center of the floured mat and dust with more flour.
 Lay a piece of parchment or plastic wrap on top and begin to gently roll the dough out in all directions, adding more flour if necessary to keep the dough from sticking (or use a rolling pin cover or pie crust bag).

 Once the dough is rolled to the diameter of your pan, the dough is ready to lift and top the other crust.
 Place one hand on top of the covered, rolled out dough, and another underneath the mat to flip the crust onto the parchment or plastic wrap side, then flip back on top of the stuffed pizza.

 Peel off the parchment or plastic wrap – don’t worry if it sticks or rips at all, just press it back into place once the parchment or wrap is removed.
 Remember, this crust will be covered too, so no one will see any blemishes in the crust even if you have to patch it back together!

 Press the edges of the two crusts together and pinch.
 Wet the crusts lightly if they are not sticking together because the top one is floured.

-Pole a few holes in the top crust with a fork to prevent it from having large air bubbles.
-Cover with parchment and place it in a warm spot to rise for 30 minutes (an oven set to 200°F then turned off is a good place).
+Cover with parchment and place it in a warm spot to rise for 20 minutes (an oven set to 200°F then turned off is a good place).

 Brush oil on top of the crust.
-Remove parchment and bake pizza for approximately 20 minutes.
+Remove parchment and bake pizza for 5 minutes on low-middle rack.

-Spread pizza sauce and any toppings on top of the second crust and return to the oven to bake another 15-20 minutes, or until the cheese is bubbly.
+Spread pizza sauce and any toppings on top of the second crust and return to the oven to bake another 12-15 minutes, covering edges with foil if they are browning too much.